kristanhilby/kristanhilby.github.io/_teaching/2_project.md

     </div>
 </div>
 <div class="caption">
-    Overview of the CAD assemblies lecture.
+    Overview of the prototyping lecture.
 </div>

 To apply the skills they learned, students were put into new groups and were tasked with ideating and creating a platform that rolls down a platform carrying a bottle of water and can withstand a drop test.
 They were given guidance on performing short bursts of prototyping sessions.